cohere-ai/cohere-toolkit/docs/how_to_guides.md

 To create your own tools or add custom data sources, see our guide: [tools and retrieval sources overview](/docs/custom_tool_guides/tool_guide.md)

+## Theming and customization

+To customize the Coral frontend, you can modify the theme, color scheme, font, and other styles. see our guide: [Theming and customization](/docs/theming.md)

 # Use Experimental Features

 **Please note that these are experimental features.**